 CMV can be transmitted from the donor either by blood transfusion or by the transplanted kidney; the concurrent administration of immunosuppressive drugs to prevent rejection further increases the risk of clinically relevant CMV disease, with induction therapy principally being associated with an increased risk of disease [6,7].
 Thus, both the recipient and the donor are routinely tested for anti-CMV antibodies prior to transplantation.
 (See "Evaluation for infection before solid organ transplantation".)

 CMV is also a significant underlying cause of morbidity and mortality in the renal transplant setting:

-●This was shown in a study using data from the US Renal Data System in which donor and recipient CMV sero-status was available for over 17,000 deceased donor renal transplant recipients .
-Based upon a multivariate analysis, CMV-positive patients had significantly higher incidence of CMV disease, allograft loss, and overall costs compared with CMV-negative recipients.
+●This was shown in a study using data from the United States Renal Data System in which donor and recipient CMV serostatus was available for over 17,000 deceased-donor renal transplant recipients .
+Based upon a multivariate analysis, CMV-positive patients had significantly higher incidence of CMV disease, allograft loss, and overall costs, compared with CMV-negative recipients.

-●The impact of CMV on overall mortality was examined in a prospective, single center study of almost 500 patients who did not receive induction therapy or CMV prophylaxis .
+●The impact of CMV on overall mortality was examined in a prospective, single-center study of almost 500 patients who did not receive induction therapy or CMV prophylaxis .
 Patients were monitored by weekly CMV pp65 antigenemia for 100 days and followed for a median length of time of 66 months.
-Despite the absence of induction therapy and maintenance immunosuppressive therapy with cyclosporine, mycophenolate mofetil, and low-dose prednisone, CMV-antigenemia was detectable in over 60 percent of patients in the first 100 days after transplant.
-Compared to those without CMV, CMV disease was associated with a relative risk of overall mortality of 2.5, and importantly, asymptomatic CMV infection was associated with a relative risk of overall mortality of 2.9.
+Despite the absence of induction therapy and maintenance immunosuppressive therapy with cyclosporine, mycophenolate mofetil (MMF), and low-dose prednisone, CMV-antigenemia was detectable in over 60 percent of patients in the first 100 days after transplant.
+Compared with those without CMV, CMV disease was associated with a relative risk of overall mortality of 2.5, and, importantly, asymptomatic CMV infection was associated with a relative risk of overall mortality of 2.9.